barakplasma/legalize-it-game/README.md

 Demo
 ----------
-Should be auto-deployed on each PR and push
+Should be auto-deployed on each PR and push, for example to https://legalize-it-game-773fss6sa.now.sh/

 Hot reload
 ----------